 Oral piercing is a popular form of body art in Lehi, but just because it’s popular doesn’t mean it’s safe.
-I’m Doctor Alexander Harris.
+I’m Doctor Alex Harris.
 When my patients ask me about the safety of oral piercings, I make sure they examine the possible dangerous consequences.

 First, patients should know that infection is always a major concern with any piercing, but because the mouth is the perfect environment for breeding bacteria, oral piercings are especially problematic.
 Your ability to chew, swallow, and speak can also be impaired by an oral piercing.